GLIDE-LLC/docs/nomenclature.md

 - Project name will be used here in lowercase and without spaces

-- This will be lowercase version of the Site Name
+- This will be lowercase version of the site same

 - If site name is longer than 11 characters, try using only first word from the site name